yuran09/devops-automation-tests/README.md

 # multipurposeapp_flutter

-A flutter app for any widget implementation
+A flutter app for any widget implementation and CI/CD tests

 ## Getting Started